Namratad88/IOWA_ITS4_PRESCREEN/README.md

 - WPF UI - For prompting the user inputs and displaying the result of the adjacency function
 - Backend in .Net 6
-  * Button Click Function
+  * Button Click Function - Function is triggered when the button on the UI is clicked
-  * Function is triggered when the button on the UI is clicked
+  * Validation - Input Validations
-- Business Logics - Adjacency function and database related code.
+  *  Business Logics - Adjacency function and database related code.
 - DB - SQL Server DB

 # Database Schema